ssandeed/currency_converter/README.md

-# Assignment 1 - Building Currency Converter in Python
+# Currency Converter in Python

-## Author
-Name: Sareem Sandeed

 ## Description
 It is a Python program that will perform currency conversion using data fetched from Frankfurter(https://www.frankfurter.app/), which is an open-source API.